Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-Beyond LIBs, Sun et al. applied operando acoustic transmission to sulfur electrodes in lithium-sulfur batteries and found that wave damping correlates with sulfur phase transitions, enabling real-time detection of structural evolution and demonstrated how ultrasonic wave damping is highly sensitive to solid-liquid-solid transformations in sulfur cathodes \cite{Sun2024SulfurCathodes}.
-Another work by Laufen et al.~\cite{Laufen2024SIBUltrasound}, has recently implemented ultrasonic diagnostics for sodium-ion batteries, which compared to lithium-ion technology may suffer more particle cracking and volumetric changes due to the bigger size of sodium ions in compared to lithium-ions.
+Beyond LIBs, Sun et al.~applied \textit{operando} acoustic transmission to sulfur electrodes in lithium-sulfur batteries and found that wave damping correlates with sulfur phase transitions, enabling real-time detection of structural evolution and demonstrated how ultrasonic wave damping is highly sensitive to solid-liquid-solid transformations in sulfur cathodes \cite{Sun2024SulfurCathodes}.
+Another work by Laufen et al.~\cite{Laufen2024SIBUltrasound}, has recently implemented ultrasonic diagnostics for sodium-ion batteries, which may suffer more particle cracking and volumetric changes than lithium-ion technology due to the larger size of sodium ions compared to lithium-ions.
 However, that work only showed the ability of the technique to detect gas generation after aging in this new battery technology.

 Despite its advantages, ultrasonic inspection faces technical challenges on next-gen batteries.
 Signal interpretation remains complex, particularly in differentiating lithium plating from gas evolution, as both induce similar acoustic signatures \cite{chang2021operando, huo2022evaluating}.
 Spatial and temporal resolution limitations prevent nanometer-scale imaging of solid-electrolyte interphases, making it difficult to precisely characterize early-stage degradation in next-generation chemistries \cite{Sun2025ChemoMechanics}.